eagle840/katacoda-labs/jenkins/step3.md

 Select 'Docker Cloud Details'

-in the Docker Host URI, enter: 'tcp://host.docker.internal:2375' (a special dns entry for the host) [WIP] above does not work, however pull the host IP and it it'll work.
-Need to find out why host.docker.internal isn't in the hosts file
+in the Docker Host URI, enter: 'tcp://172.19.0.1:2375'

+If you find this address doesn't work follow the instructions at the bottom of this page

 and click 'test connection' and you should get back the API version